 The resulting fractions are in three parts:

-- The Oil-Ready for reprocessing with little difficulty.
+- The oil-Ready for reprocessing with little difficulty.

-- The Water-Which contains less than 15ppm of oil, and can be re-used in the process or sent to a waste water unit.
+- The water-Which contains less than 15ppm of oil, and can be re-used in the process or sent to a waste water unit.

 - Sludge- The particulate matter is removed as a perfectly dry material, which is easy to transport away from the plant for later disposal.

-Indeed, while oil spills will remain a concern for as long as human error is in play during the transportation of oils, ROCCO Slop can make for an easy, green recovery which reduces the waste of such accidents and avoids creating a hole in the markets.By utilizing this technology, companies can move forward from a spill and recover more of their profits… instead of having to store it and contribute to even more problems.
+Indeed, while oil spills will remain a concern for as long as human error is in play during the transportation of oils, Slop oil recovery can make for an easy, green recovery which reduces the waste of such accidents and avoids creating a hole in the markets.By utilizing this technology, companies can move forward from a spill and recover more of their profits… instead of having to store it and contribute to even more problems.